zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. Looking forward to dinner and savoring it
 1. When you fold your socks and there's a match for each one
 1. Fetching with your dogs on a beautiful day
+1. When all of your unit tests pass